 Foundation Inspection: This is done after the foundation walls have been formed and the reinforcing steel is installed, but also prior to placement of framing, this will consist of, but not limited to, the following issues:

-Block work: Masonry walls shall be designed and constructed in accordance with the 2009 IRC.
+Block work: Masonry walls shall be designed and constructed in accordance with the currently adopted building code.
 All voids are to be filled on both the interior and exterior of all foundation walls.
 All walls shall be supported, reinforced and anchored.

-Piers: All piers shall conform to the regulations as set forth in the 2009 IRC.
+Piers: All piers shall conform to the regulations as set forth in the currently adopted building code.

-Damp Proofing: Masonry and Concrete foundations shall be damp proofed per 2009 IRC.
+Damp Proofing: Masonry and Concrete foundations shall be damp proofed per currently adopted building code.

 Foundation Drains: All foundations that retain earth and enclose habitable or usable spaces located below grade shall be provided with drainage and discharge by gravity or mechanical means into an approved drainage system.